maiconmelo/theparallelminds/Prompt.md

-Each job position must be described in terms of three **factors**:
+Each job position must be described in terms of four **factors**:

-A- Qualifications (what the candidate must have)
+Q- Qualifications (what the candidate must have)

-B- Knowledge and Skills (what the candidate must bring)
+K- Knowledge and Skills (what the candidate must bring)

-C- Responsibilities (what the candidate will do)
+R- Responsibilities (what the candidate will do)

-D- Offerings (what the candidate will get)
+O- Offerings (what the candidate will get)

-Concerning **Qualifications** (A), each job position is expressed into three aspects (years of experience, education degree, and certification), where each aspect is classified within five exigence levels.
+Concerning **Qualifications** (Q), each job position is expressed into three aspects (years of experience, education degree, and certification), where each aspect is classified within five exigence levels.

+Classifier
 Exigence levels
 - Required
 - Preferred